Cognizant-RDMAI/Open-Anomaly-Detection-Model/README.md

 # Open Real Time Classification Model

-This package contains example code to run the Real Time Anomaly Detection and Classification Model.
-It also provides time-series decomposition approaches in order to learn the seasonality and trands..
+This package contains example code to run the Real-Time Anomaly Detection and Classification Model for real-time multivariate data streams for water utilities.
+Sensors, often used to monitor water quality in real time, generate multivariate time-series of diverse parameters.
+Real-time monitoring and tracking of changes provide critical insights, such as identification of pollution events, CSO events, sensor anomalies, or any other issues.
+This work addresses the aforementioned challenges by tracking multi-parameter sensor data streams in real time, identifying the anomalies, and classifying the anomalies in real time.

+The model ingests the real-time multivariate data streams, learns the complex patterns, and identifies/classifies the anomalous using IQR approaches.
+We selected the IQR approach, rule-based approach, and time series decomposition.
+The IQR approach identifies the sudden thresholds, the rule-based approach identifies the parameter distribution, and time series decomposition helps to understand the historical trends and seasonality in the parameter space.
+The anomaly identification work is ongoing and will be implemented in the next version.

+Beyond identification, this model can be seamlessly integrated with the API.
+Furthermore, the capability is intended to support upstream and downstream monitoring, event detection, and sensor fouling in real time.

 > [!NOTE]
 > Note that this model rely over data acquisition from the sensors via different API using JSON.
 For test purposes, one may use CSV as given in [EA](https://environment.data.gov.uk/hydrology/explore)- however, model will ingest the data incrementally in a similar fashion as in real time sensor data stream.
 These datasets may be governed by separate terms and conditions or license provisions.

 > [!IMPORTANT]
 > Your use of such third-party materials is subject to any such terms and you should check that you can comply with any applicable restrictions or terms and conditions before use.

 ## 1. Introduction